 If you spend a decent amount on both dining and entertainment, you'll want to take a look at the Capital One SavorOne Cash Rewards Credit Card.
 The card earns an unlimited 3% cash back on dining, entertainment, popular streaming services, and at grocery stores (excluding superstores like Walmart® and Target®).
 Plus, you'll earn 1% back on all other purchases.

-Additionally, you’ll earn 8% cash back on purchases made through Capital One Entertainment and at Vivid Seats.
-And if you hold the Capital One Venture Rewards Credit Card or the Capital One Venture X Rewards Credit Card, the cash back earned from the SavorOne card can be turned into Venture Miles at a rate of one cent equals one mile.
+Additionally, you'll earn 8% cash back on purchases made through Capital One Entertainment and at Vivid Seats.
+And if you hold the Capital One Venture Rewards Credit Card or the Capital One Venture X Rewards Credit Card, the cash back you earn from the SavorOne card can be turned into Venture Miles: every 1 cent of cashback gets you 1 mile.

-Best of all, the card doesn’t charge foreign transaction fees and doesn’t have an annual fee.
+Best of all, the card doesn't charge foreign transaction fees and doesn't have an annual fee, either.

 Click Here to learn more about the Capital One SavorOne Cash Rewards Credit Card.

 The Best Cashback Card for Costco Members & Gas Stations

 If you're a Costco member and spend a lot at the gas pump, the Costco Anywhere Visa® Card by Citi might be a good option for your wallet.